Our Partners

 What?

 Emmanuel House is a faith based project in Hockley that exists to support homeless, vulnerably housed and isolated adults in and around Nottingham.
 They do this by providing meals, access to clothes, support into housing, addiction recovery and employment.
-Heart Nottingham is looking to reestablish the Wednesday night drop in service that we ran pre-pandemic.
+Heart Nottingham hosts a monthly evening meal for their service users.
 This includes preparing and serving a meal, and hosting a great evening for the Emmanuel House service users.

 When?